BenSabean/AERClient/README.md

-Library For AERLab esp8266 client
+# Library For AERLab esp8266 client
+## Wrapper for MQTT PubSubClient

+Established connection to IoT server *aerlab.ddns.net*
+Prerequisites:
+* WiFi Access point with standart WPA authentication
+* Port 1883 open on the network for MQTT communication